-The ALJ concludes that Carrier's reasons for denial on the basis of non-documentation/medical necessity may not be considered.
+The ALJ concludes that Carrier's reasons for denial under the N code may not be considered.
 First, the ALJ is unable to determine whether the deductions were appropriate because the services to which the N code was applied were not identified.
 Second, the Division's rules at 28 TAC § 133.307(j)(2) provide that any denial reasons or defenses not raised before a request for medical dispute resolution may not be considered.
 The Division's rules in effect at the time of Carrier's denial, at 28 TAC § 133.304(c), required a sufficient explanation in an EOB to allow a provider to understand the insurance carrier's reasons for denying a claim; a generic statement of a reason for denial without a sufficient explanation is inadequate.
 Reading these rules together, the ALJ concludes that Carrier's reasons for denial are legally inadequate and may not be considered.
-Third, preauthorized services may not be denied on the basis of a lack of medical necessity.
-Tex.
-Lab.
-Code Ann. § 413.014.
+Third, the services were preauthorized.
+Ex.
+1 at 29.
+Preauthorized services may not be denied on the basis of a lack of medical necessity.
+TEX.
+LAB.
+CODE ANN. § 413.014.

-6 28 TAC § 134.401(c)(6).
+28 TAC § 134.401(c)(6).

-$^{^7}$ En Banc Panel Order in Consolidated Stop Loss Legal Issues Docket, SOAH Docket No. 453-03-1487.M4 (Lead Docket), issued January 12, 2007.
+En Banc Panel Order in Consolidated Stop Loss Legal Issues Docket, SOAH Docket No. 453-03-1487.M4 (Lead Docket), issued January 12, 2007.